Overseas-Student-Living/Frontend-Task/README.md

 #### Propety Edit page

 - All setted up properties will shown on the left panel
-- Click on one of the properties,price info will shown on right side
+- Click on one of the properties, price info will shown on right side
-- You could add a new property by clicking on Add new property button
+- You could add a new property by clicking on `Add new property button`
 - You could add price to a property or edit/delete a price from a property
 - When setting up a new property, you'll see a list of properties which haven't setted up before, and you'll need to select one of the the properties to config
-- all available properties are configed on [properties.json](#file-properties-json)
+- all available properties are configed on [properties.json](https://github.com/Overseas-Student-Living/Frontend-Task/blob/master/properties/properties.json)
 - Room name and price are all required fields, you'll need to validate them when click add/save button
 - When clicking on the question mark on the right of the price, a tooltip will displayed with text `Price are based with currency { currenty }`